Overview

 Peri-implantitis is an inflammatory disease that can cause bone loss around implants.
 It is the "gum disease" of the implant world.
 Some clinics are great at placing implants but aren't equipped to save them if an infection occurs later.
 A surgeon with a strong learning trajectory in periodontal (gum) and bone health will have a clear maintenance and rescue protocol to protect your investment for decades, not just the first year.

-Digital guides are wonderful tools, but they can sometimes act as a "crutch" for less experienced doctors.
 You want a surgeon who uses technology to enhance their skills, not replace them.
 By asking this, you determine if they understand the biological "why" behind where an implant goes.
 If the digital guide doesn't fit perfectly on the day of surgery, a master surgeon can still proceed manually with 100% confidence; a novice might be stuck.